XthemeOrg/Xtheme/README.md

 ## Xtheme

-Xtheme is a *legacy* set of services for IRC networks designed for large IRC networks with high scalability requirements.
+Xtheme is a set of services for IRC networks designed for large IRC networks with high scalability requirements.
 It is relatively mature software, with some code and design derived from another package called Atheme and Shrike.